zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 A ring buffer has the following key properties:

-* A **data buffer** of 32-bit words or bytes.
-The data buffer contains the data items or raw bytes that have been added to the ring buffer but not yet removed.
+* A **data buffer** of bytes or 32-bit words.
+The data buffer contains the raw bytes or 32-bit words that have been added to the ring buffer but not yet removed.

-* A **data buffer size**, measured in 32-bit words or bytes.
-This governs the maximum amount of data (including metadata values) the ring buffer can hold.
+* A **data buffer size**, measured in bytes or 32-byte words.
+This governs the maximum amount of data (including possible metadata values) the ring buffer can hold.

 A ring buffer must be initialized before it can be used.
 This sets its data buffer to empty.

-A ``struct ring_buf`` may be placed anywhere in user-accessible memory, and must be initialized with :c:func:`ring_buf_init` before use.
+A ``struct ring_buf`` may be placed anywhere in user-accessible memory, and must be initialized with :c:func:`ring_buf_init` or :c:func:`ring_buf_element_init` before use.
 This must be provided a region of user-controlled memory for use as the buffer itself.
 Note carefully that the units of the size of the buffer passed change (either bytes or words) depending on how the ring buffer will be used later.
 Macros for combining these steps in a single static declaration exist for convenience.